Frequently Asked Questions

 What do I need to turn in with my application?

-What is the load‐in/load‐out process and must I line up?
+What is the load‐in process and must I line up?

 Does the fair provide tables or canopies for artists?